 You never know what your glasses reflect.
 I have sat at tables before and felt obligated to tell my opponents that their poker glasses are revealing their cards.
 To not tell would be unethical and cheating but there are many players out there who would not say and use the advantage.

 Poker glasses are not going anywhere despite players like Daniel Negreanu shunning them.
 I am not a wearer myself but appreciate they are a popular poker accessory.
 If it helps you play better and you feel comfortable wearing them then you should embrace them.
-There are some great sites where you can buy poker glasses, check out AceTenEyewear range.
-Their glasses provide a lighter tint and a rimless bottom so cards can be viewed without moving your head.
-The glasses also have a trademarked color warped reflection so the holecards won’t reflect.
+There are some awesome sites where you can buy poker glasses at reasonable prices if you look around.